-MFB Dominion X
+MFB Dominion X by marino

 A student of mine was looking for his first real analog synth, so when I came across a slightly used MFB Dominion X for 600 Euros, I recommended it to him.
 He bought it, and left it at my place for a while.
 So I tried (in my very limited time) to familiarize with it.
 I liked it quite a lot, and thought to write a report for my fellow synth maniacs.
 I have also posted this review at Music Player's Keyboard Corner.